StardustDL/coxbuild/README.md

 ### Setup/Teardown

-Use `setup` hook to do something before task body.
+Use `setup` hook to do something before task body (in task execution scope).
-Use `teardown` hook to do something after task body.
+Use `teardown` hook to do something after task body (in task execution scope, even some exception raises in task body).
-These hooks recieve the same arguments as the task body.
+These hooks have the same parameters as the task body.

 ```python
 @setup(task2)